hillbenhill/teammates/docs/development.md

 Most of developers may not need to write and/or run client scripts but if you are to do so, take note of the following:

-* If you are to run a script in a production environment, there are additional steps to follow.
+- If you are to run a script in a production environment, there are additional steps to follow.
 Refer to [this guide](https://github.com/TEAMMATES/teammates-ops/blob/master/platform-guide.md#running-client-scripts).
-* It is not encouraged to compile and run any script via command line; use any of the supported IDEs to significantly ease this task.
+- It is not encouraged to compile and run any script via command line; use any of the supported IDEs to significantly ease this task.

 ## Config points

 There are several files used to configure various aspects of the system.

 **Main**: These vary from developer to developer and are subjected to frequent changes.

-* `build.properties`: Contains the general purpose configuration values to be used by the web API.
+- `build.properties`: Contains the general purpose configuration values to be used by the web API.
-* `config.ts`: Contains the general purpose configuration values to be used by the web application.
+- `config.ts`: Contains the general purpose configuration values to be used by the web application.
-* `test.properties`: Contains the configuration values for the test driver.
+- `test.properties`: Contains the configuration values for the test driver.
-  * There are two separate `test.properties`; one for component tests and one for E2E tests.
+  - There are two separate `test.properties`; one for component tests and one for E2E tests.
-* `client.properties`: Contains some configuration values used in client scripts.
+- `client.properties`: Contains some configuration values used in client scripts.
-* `appengine-web.xml`: Contains the configuration for deploying the application on GAE.
+- `appengine-web.xml`: Contains the configuration for deploying the application on GAE.

 **Tasks**: These do not concern the application directly, but rather the development process.

-* `build.gradle`: Contains the back-end third-party dependencies specification, as well as configurations for automated tasks/routines to be run via Gradle.
+- `build.gradle`: Contains the back-end third-party dependencies specification, as well as configurations for automated tasks/routines to be run via Gradle.
-* `gradle.properties`, `gradle-wrapper.properties`: Contains the Gradle and Gradle wrapper configuration.
+- `gradle.properties`, `gradle-wrapper.properties`: Contains the Gradle and Gradle wrapper configuration.
-* `package.json`: Contains the front-end third-party dependencies specification, as well as configurations for automated tasks/routines to be run via NPM.
+- `package.json`: Contains the front-end third-party dependencies specification, as well as configurations for automated tasks/routines to be run via NPM.
-* `angular.json`: Contains the Angular application configuration.
+- `angular.json`: Contains the Angular application configuration.
-* `.travis.yml`: Contains the Travis CI job configuration.
+- `.travis.yml`: Contains the Travis CI job configuration.
-* `appveyor.yml`: Contains the AppVeyor CI job configuration.
+- `appveyor.yml`: Contains the AppVeyor CI job configuration.

 **Static Analysis**: These are used to maintain code quality and measure code coverage.
 See [Static Analysis](static-analysis.md).

-* `static-analysis/*`: Contains most of the configuration files for all the different static analysis tools.
+- `static-analysis/*`: Contains most of the configuration files for all the different static analysis tools.

 **Other**: These are rarely, if ever will be, subjected to changes.

-* `logging.properties`: Contains the java.util.logging configuration.
+- `logging.properties`: Contains the java.util.logging configuration.
-* `web.xml`: Contains the web server configuration, e.g servlets to run, mapping from URLs to servlets, security constraints, etc.
+- `web.xml`: Contains the web server configuration, e.g servlets to run, mapping from URLs to servlets, security constraints, etc.
-* `cron.xml`: Contains the cron jobs specification.
+- `cron.xml`: Contains the cron jobs specification.
-* `queue.xml`: Contains the task queues configuration.
+- `queue.xml`: Contains the task queues configuration.
-* `datastore-indexes.xml`: Contains the Datastore indexes configuration.
+- `datastore-indexes.xml`: Contains the Datastore indexes configuration.
+- just adding a commentgit add Contributors.md